 This page describes Africana collections.
 For a guide to Africana databases and other resources visit Africana Studies.
-Africana Studies is an interdisciplinary program of study aimed at understanding the experience of members of the African diaspora outside of Africa.
+Africana Studies is an interdisciplinary program aimed at understanding the experience of members of the African diaspora.
 The Africana fund primarily purchases works in the humanities and social sciences related to the African diaspora.
-Additional material is purchased by area studies funds--especially those for African and Latin American Studies--French Language and Literature, Literatures in English, Anthropology and Archaeology, the History of Art, and a broad range of social sciences.
-Physical items supporting Africana Studies are mainly located in Van Pelt Library, but the Fisher Fine Arts Library and Museum Library have significant holdings relating to arts/design and anthropology/archaeology, respectively.
+Additional material is purchased by area studies funds--especially African and Latin American Studies--French Literature, English Literature, Anthropology and Archaeology, the History of Art, and a broad range of social sciences.
+Material supporting Africana Studies are mainly located in Van Pelt Library, but the Fisher Fine Arts Library and Museum Library have significant holdings as well.

 The principal repository of material in the Philadelphia area concerning African Americans is the Charles L. Blockson Afro-American collection, a component of the Temple University libraries.
 This collection of over 30,000 items contains "materials on the global black experience in all formats: books, manuscripts, sheet music, pamphlets, journals, newspapers, broadsides, posters, photographs, and rare ephemera.
 In addition, the collection houses selected artifacts."
 The Library Company of Philadelphia has extensive holdings in African Americana materials from the 19th century and earlier.
 Material relating to Africana Studies is available in special collections throughout the Delaware Valley, listed here.

 As an interdisciplinary subject, students doing research in Africana Studies will likely want investigate resources related to a wide range of areas of study.
-Some of the resources most directly relevant to Africana Studies are in the following guides.